Member Spotlight … Meet Betsy Thompson!

 I started attending Emory Presbyterian Church in 2010, when I came with a friend.
 Though I’ve always lived on the South side of town, I haven’t been able to keep myself from coming to EPC since then.
 I began getting involved in small ways, first in groups such as the chancel choir, then found myself engaging in more and more activities.
 I became a member in 2012.
 Two years ago, I became a Ruling Elder, and I continue to serve on Session; as chair of the Outreach committee; and most recently, as a member of the Generosity Team.
 What brought me to EPC years ago is what keeps me going now: a congregation that gives to its community and to the larger world; a group of people who truly love and accept each other because of who they are and not who they want each other to be; and worship that includes varied, heartfelt music and messages that inspire and engage.

 Even in the years that I have attended EPC, my life has grown and changed.
-I now have a second job as a tutor at Huntington Learning Center in Peachtree City, I sing and serve as Alto 2 section leader and President-Elect of the Atlanta Women’s Chorus, and I am in a wonderful relationship with Melissa Miller.
+I now work for EPC as Communications Coordinator, I sing and serve as Alto 2 section leader of the Atlanta Women’s Chorus, and I am in a wonderful and fulfilling relationship.
 I am who I am now because of many people, places, and events in my life – and I would be lying if I said EPC was not one of those places that has helped shape me to become the woman I am.
 I am so excited about continuing to learn and grow with our church community!